animo/paradym-wallet/apps/easypid/README.md

 - The two different supported Query languages: DIF PEX and DCQL
 - Support for trust federations - CheapCars does not have any trusting entities, while TurboKeys does
 - Smart AI warnings - CheapCars shows an over-asking warning to the user, while Turbokeys shows that it passes the overasking detection with a green mark.
+- Single use credentials (every time a new credential will be presented as long as the batch lasts).

-**UC 2 - Open a bank account**
+##### UC 2 - Open a bank account

 Open a bank account at Open Horizon Bank

-This use case requres you to have the PID, Steur-ID, meltebestatigung and Gezundheidskarte It showcases:
+> This use case requres you to have the PID, Steur-ID, meltebestatigung and Gezundheidskarte

+It showcases:
 - Requesting multiple credentials in one request
 - The DIF PEX query language
 - Support for trust federations - several entities trust Open Horizon Bank.
 Because Europe trusts Open Horizon, it is also trusted by die Bundesregierung.
 - Smart AI warnings - Open Horizon Bank shows an over-asking warning to the user.
+- Single use credentials (every time a new credential will be presented as long as the batch lasts).

-**UC 3 - Government identification**
+#####  UC 3 - Government identification

-This use case requires you to have the PID.
+> This use case requires you to have the PID.

 It showcases:
 - Requesting only the PID
 - The two different supported Query languages: DIF PEX and DCQL
 - Support for trust federations - Die Bundesregierung is trusted by Europe
+- Single use credentials and backgroud PID referesh (every time a new credential will be presented, which can be seen in the playground).

-**UC 4 - Get an e-prescription**
+##### UC 4 - Get an e-prescription

 Get an e-prescription from Redcare Pharmacy

-This use case requires you to have the Gezundheidskarte (health card) It showcases:
+> This use case requires you to have the Gezundheidskarte (health card)

+It showcases:
 - Requesting only a QEAA
 - The DCQL query language
 - Support for trust federations - Redcare Pharmacy is trusted by several entities.
 Both Redcare and TurboKeys are trusted by the KvK entity.
+- Single use credentials (every time a new credential will be presented as long as the batch lasts).

+##### UC 5 - Proximity Flow

+Present mDOC credential in person.

+> This use case requires you to have:
+>  - Two android devices (one with wallet, one with verifier)
+>  - Führerschein mDL (drivers licence) in your wallet
+>  - Android verifier application (download `appverifier-debug.apk` from this [Github release](https://github.com/animo/paradym-wallet/releases/tag/v1.6.0) on android device, and install the APK).

+It showcases:
+- Requesting mDOC in person
+- Requesting only a QEAA
+- Single use credentials (every time a new credential will be presented as long as the batch lasts).

+How to:
+- Verifier:
+  - Open the verifier application and select either **older than 18**, or **older than 21**, or make a custom request (but make sure to only request from the base mDL propertiess, as the mDL issued currently does not include AAMVA related attributes).
+- Wallet
+  - Press "Scan QR-Code", then "Show my QR Code", enable permissions (Bluetooth and location, some devices require you to do this in the app settings, after which you may have to restart the app).
+- Connect:
+  - NFC: Tap the two devices against each other (make sure the NFC chips on the devices align)
+  - QR: Scan the wallet QR code with the verifier application
+  - Both: Select in the verifier app whether it should use Peripheral or Central mode (both work)
+- Wallet
+  - It should now redirect to the proof sharing screen alowing you to share the requested attributes
+- Verifier
+  - Once the wallet has shared the attributes it will show the attributes in the verifier app.

 ### Device Compatibility